jthomisee/changing-500/TO-DO.md

 Error: Cannot find module 'joinGroup'

 If you arent logged in, dont show anything other than the Dashboard page in the nav

+When switching pages if it should start me at the top of the page, currently it keeps me scrolled to the position I was in on the previous page.